Async Traits Deep Dive

 Practical Guidelines

 Future trait: Rarely implemented directly.
-Use async fn
+Use async fn and async {} blocks.

 Pin/Unpin: